Find Affordable College Courses

 40 Yearly Graduations

 American University is the 17th most popular school in the nation for students seeking a master's degree in conservation.
 Each year, around 14,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $50,542 per year, while in-state graduate students, on average, pay $37,447 per year.
-During the 2020-2021 academic year, 40 people received their master's degree in conservation from The American University.
-Around 15% of these students were from an underrepresented racial-ethnic group, and 95% were women.
+The average in-state tuition for full-time undergraduates is $55,724 per year, while in-state graduate students, on average, pay $32,224 per year.
+During the most recent year for which we have data, 40 people received their master's degree in conservation from The American University.
+Of these students, 74% were women and 32% were members of underrepresented racial-ethnic groups.
+American University conservation graduates who receive their master's degree go on to jobs earning a median salary of $55,058.

 #18